Are you dreaming of your next vacation? Don't book your tickets until you read this post. We'll show you how to save money on flights!

 HOW TO SAVE MONEY ON FLIGHTS: 12 GAME-CHANGING TIPS

 Warning: the tips we're about to share just might Blow.
 Your.
 Mind.
 You'll kick yourself for not trying these sooner!
 Seriously.
 They work!
 First up, let's talk about the importance of planning strategically.

-- Fly on a Wednesday when you can.
+Fly on a Wednesday when you can.
 Why?
 Studies have shown it's the cheapest day to fly!
-If you can't fly on a Wednesday, Tuesdays and Saturdays are the next best days.
+If you can't fly on a Wednesday, then Tuesdays and Saturdays are the next best days.
 Avoid Fridays and Sundays – those are the most expensive days to fly.

-- The best time to shop for and buy airline tickets is on Tuesdays at 3:00EST.
-Most sales that are put up on Tuesdays are taken down by Thursday, so if you are buying airline tickets over the weekend then you're probably paying too much.
+- The best time to shop for and buy airline tickets is on Tuesdays at 3:00 pm EST. Most sales that go live on Tuesdays are gone by Thursday, so if you buy airline tickets over the weekend, you're probably paying too much.

 - Be flexible with dates.
-Check at least one day before or after your preferred arrival/departure date and you could save major bucks!
+Check at least one day before or after your preferred arrival/departure date, and you could save major bucks!

 - Check multiple airlines.
 The one you usually fly on may not have the best deal.
 You can even use a site like Priceline.com to compare all airlines for you, or you can bid for a price.

 - Be willing to fly “indirect.”
 Sometimes, making an extra stop at a connecting airport can save you OODLES on your ticket prices!
 Be open to stopping on your way to and from your final destination; your wallet will thank you!